HoraceC-Dev/Hotdog-Detector/README.md

 Then, run the run.py file.

-## Model Training Data Analysis
+## Training Data Analysis and Potential Improvement
-To objectively evaluate the model's performance, multiple mercies are adopted throughout the training process, including mAP50, mAP50-90, class loss, and box loss.
+To objectively evaluate the model's performance, multiple mercies are adopted in the training process, for example, mAP50, mAP50-90, class loss, and box loss.
 Below are the graphs of each metric over time.
 ![result](Graphs/results.png)

-As seen in the graphs, while the metrics for the training dataset continue to decline, the validation dataset has already stabilized and converged to a value at the 70th epoch.
-The mAP50 index of the validation dataset seemingly levelled off around 0.6 at the end of the training, indicating a moderate accuracy has been achieved and yet, there is room for improvement.
+As seen in the graphs, while the loss calculations for the training dataset continue to decline, the validation dataset has already stabilized and converged to a value by the time of the 70th epoch.
+Even though the graphical representation of the values indicates a good learning slope, there is a potential overfitting concern with the current training configuration.
+Moreover, mAP50 is widely considered one of the most reliable indicators of the overall performance of an image recognition model.
+In this case, it levels off around 0.6 by the end of the training, suggesting that a moderate accuracy has been achieved and yet, there is still room for improvement.

 ![f1_curve](Graphs/F1_curve.png)
-The F1 vs. Confidence Threshold curve illustrates a phenomenon where the model exhibits lower confidence when the F1 score is high, and vice versa.
-This highlights a concern about the current model being unable to balance Recall and Precision at the same time.
+While mAP50 and other loss calculations are significant in model training, the F1 vs, Confidence threshold curve also conveys important messages about the model.
+The F1 score represents the level of excellence in balancing Recall and Precision, a higher score is usually preferred and vice versa.
+In the curve above, the model exhibits low confidence when the F1 score is high and high confidence when the F1 is low or sometimes nearly 0.
+This result is not ideal and needs to be improved later on.

-Here is a list of potential enhancements for the model that have not been implemented yet due to either the lack of resources or time constraints:
+Due to the lack of resources and time constraints of the project, here are some suggestions regarding next steps or approaches that enhance the model.
-- Enlarge the data smaple size
+- Enlarge the data sample size which directly allows the model to be more familiar with the object hotdog.
 - Employ another YOLO v8 model (n, s, m, l, x)
 - Further optimize hyperparameters (e.g. learning rate, batch size, weight decay, optimizer)
-- Incraese the number of epochs
+- Increase the number of epochs in the training loop and extend the training iterations to collect more data.